fortrabbit/blog/infra-research-2024.md

 During testing, we experienced a network issue.
 Hetzner technical support solved it quickly, but our question for an explanation was not answered to our full satisfaction.

 We tried to get in touch with Hetzner sales to discuss our requirements and the results of our tests.
 I hoped to set up a call, but I was told by someone with a strong Bavarian accent that we mail our questions.
 We did.
-We got reply quickly, but somehow this whole experience was not compelling.
+We got reply quickly, but somehow it was not compelling.

 Hetzner was slower, which we kinda expected.
 But the whole experience left us with uncertainty.

 ## Talking with AWS

 At the same time our new AWS account manager (number 7?) introduced himself and offered help in any regard.
-So I asked whether they convince me to stay.
-This started a series of calls including various solutions architects with our DevOps.
+So I asked whether they convince us to stay.
+This started a series of calls.
+We talked to various solutions architects.

-I have mostly positive feelings about the process, although in result, nothing changed.
+I have mostly positive feelings about the process, although in nothing really changed.
 The folks we spoke to where all great.
 Standard procedures were followed.
 We talked about our AWS setup and ways to improve that.
 From our perspective, mostly to save on costs.
 From their perspective, to make sure everything is 'well-architected'.
 But our requirements are different to other SaaS.
 We can not ask our clients to fullfil our expectations on their software design.
 Our clients have expectations that we need fullfil.

 Along the process we have been able to optimize the instance types to get the infra costs down by some more percentages.
 We also ignored some 'best practices' and service offerings.
 This saves costs and keeps us less dependent.